Ryan Taylor (footballer, born 1984): Newcastle United

-Newcastle manager Joe Kinnear said that he was "over the moon" to signed Taylor, noting that his versatility and experience would make him a useful addition.
+Newcastle manager Joe Kinnear said that he was "over the moon" to sign Taylor, noting that his versatility and experience would make him a useful addition.
 Taylor said that Newcastle were in a relegation fight, and said "we have to get on and battle".
 Taylor played ten matches in the remainder of the 2008–09 season as Newcastle finished one point short of safety.
 He scored his first goal for the club on 22 August to help secure a 2–0 victory over Crystal Palace at Selhurst Park.
 He went on to score four goals in 36 appearances – mostly as a substitute – in the 2009–10 season as Newcastle won promotion as champions of the Championship.

 Taylor lost his first-team place under Chris Hughton's stewardship at the start of the 2010–11 season, though claimed two long-range goals in the League Cup in victories over Accrington Stanley and Chelsea.
 After a lengthy spell on the sidelines due to an ankle ligament injury picked up in training after colliding with Sol Campbell, Taylor returned to first-team action against Bolton Wanderers on 26 February, and was sent off after a two-footed challenge on Johan Elmander.
 He ended the 2010–11 season with just five league appearances to his name.

-On 20 August 2011, he scored from a free-kick in a 1–0 victory over Sunderland in the Tyne–Wear derby at the Stadium of Light.
+On 20 August 2011, he scored from a free kick in a 1–0 victory over Sunderland in the Tyne–Wear derby at the Stadium of Light.
 Manager Alan Pardew praised Taylor after the match, saying that "that right foot of his is a fantastic weapon".
-Taylor then scored a late equaliser from another free-kick in the 2–1 away win against Scunthorpe United in the second round of the League Cup five days later.
+Taylor then scored a late equaliser from another free kick in the 2–1 away win against Scunthorpe United in the second round of the League Cup five days later.
 He scored the winning goal, a dipping volley from outside the penalty area, against Everton on 5 November; this strike won him Match of the Days Goal of the Month competition.
 He signed a two-year contract extension in March 2012, to keep him at St James' Park until 2015.
 He remained a regular first-team player for the remainder of the 2011–12 season, playing 34 times.